Introduction to SCAUWG - the ORGANIZATION - Southern California Airspace Users Working Group

 History Chart

-Long time SCAUWG member Al German, a CFII then representing AOPA in the SCAUWG, created a two-tier timeline depicting challenges and achievements of SCAUWG over the years.
-The time line, which begins in 1985, is related to the July and December issuance of the Los Angeles Area Terminal Chart -- which seems to most accurately reflect changes in the VFR airspace in Southern California.
+Long-time SCAUWG member Al German, a CFII then representing AOPA in the SCAUWG, created a two-tier timeline depicting the challenges and achievements of SCAUWG over the years.
+The timeline, which begins in 1985, is related to the July and December issuance of the Los Angeles Area Terminal Chart -- which seems to most accurately reflect the changes in the VFR airspace in Southern California.

-The green triangles define the start and/or end of SCAUWGs involvement with respect to the event noted.
+The green triangles define the start and/or end of SCAUWG's involvement concerning the event noted.
 Section 1 at the top depicts TACs 11 through 34.
 TACs 35 through 59 are depicted below in Section 2.
 A .pdf copy of this time-line graphic can be seen here.
-The graphic shows how, over the years, SCAUWG has been effective in balancing the needs the various Southern California airspace users interests.
+The graphic shows how, over the years, SCAUWG has been effective in balancing the needs of the various Southern California airspace users' interests.

-SCAUWG.ORG is an independently owned and managed website.
-Our goal is to actively reflect the mission of SCAUWG, and to be able to expand on that mission via bringing it closer to the general public and aviators everywhere.
+SCAUWG.ORG is an independently owned and managed website whose name as of 9/15/2024 is Southern California Aviation United Working Group.
+Our goal is to actively reflect the mission of SCAUWG and to be able to expand on that mission by bringing it closer to the general public and aviators everywhere.

-We will focus on core SCAUWG topics, but add several extra doses of aviation flight related education, runway safety information, and aviation news as it relates to Airspace, Airports, and Aviation Charting.
+We will as we have since our 2018 inception focus on core SCAUWG topics but continue to add several extra doses of Aviation Flight-Related Education, Runway Safety Information, Aviation News, Commentary, and Airport Advocacy, as all or some of those topics relate to Airspace, Airports, and Aviation Charting.

 At SCAUWG.ORG we actively invite pertinent input and authored content contributions.
-We support our SHORT TAKES page with exactly that, and our SITE BLOG page as well.
+We support our SHORT TAKES page with exactly that, and also our SITE BLOG page.
 One can send submissions to: contactus@scauwg.org

 Director / Webmaster